*This post may contain affiliate links. Read more »

 Rice Vermicelli

 These super-thin rice noodles are a staple in Asian cuisine.
 They're gluten-free and provide a light, delicate texture to the dish.
 In Bihun Goreng, they soak up the flavorful sauces and spices, creating a satisfying bite in every mouthful.
-If you're out of rice vermicelli, you can substitute with mung bean noodles (same as what you might use to make pad woon sen) or angel hair spaghetti (same as you would use to make khao suey).
+If you're out of rice vermicelli, you can substitute with mung bean noodles (same as what you might use to make pad woon sen) or even a mix of ramen noodles and thicker rice noodles, like you might use to make curry laksa.

 Sambal Oelek

-Sambal oelek is a medium-fiery chili paste that brings a flavorful little punch of heat to the dish.
-If you prefer a more garlicky and smooth sauce, you can use sriracha sauce, and if you want to really bring the fire, you can use some home-fermented shatta sauce.
+This sorta medium-fiery chili paste that brings a flavorful little punch of heat to the dish.
+You can buy it or follow my easy sambal oelek recipe.
+If you prefer a more garlicky and smooth sauce, you can use chili garlic sauce or sriracha instead.

 Kecap Manis

 Kecap manis is a sweet soy sauce that adds depth, color, and a hint of sweetness to Bihun Goreng.
-If you've followed my Mie Goreng recipe, you already know how to make kecap manis.
-If not, no worries!
-Regular soy sauce or tamari mixed with a touch of brown sugar is a worthy substitute.
-If you are gluten-free, keep in mind most store-bought kecap manis is made from regular soy sauce prepared with wheat in it.
+If you are gluten-free, keep in mind most store-bought kecap manis is made from regular soy sauce prepared with wheat in it, but if you follow my kecap manis recipe, it's made with tamari, so you are safe.

 Baby Bok Choy